cdellacqua/express-knex-typescript-template/README.md

 	- `log`:
 		- `logger.ts`: configure and exports a logger based on the [winston](https://www.npmjs.com/package/winston) library
 	- `routes`: contains all the exposed end points of the application, you can choose the structure that better fits your needs.
 This template provides a simple structure based on multiple express routers that are registered hierarchically, following the directory structure
-		- `api`: contains all routes that go under /api
 		- `authenticated`: contains all the routes only authorized users can access with a valid JWT
 			- `_middleware.ts`: contains a basic authorization middleware that should fit most use-cases, you can customize it if you need to
 			- `goodbye.ts`: example authorized route
 			- `index.ts`: registers the routes of this directory and exports the express router object
 			- `user.ts`: contains a route that can be used by the client to renew its JWT if the one it has is near its expiration
 		- `index.ts`: registers the routes of this directory and exports the express router object
 		- `user.ts`: contains an authentication route for the client
-		- `ssr`: contains all routes that respond to the client with pre-rendered HTML content
-			- `index.ts`: registers the routes of this directory and exports the express router object
 		- `index.ts`: registers the routes of this directory and exports the express router object
 	- `services`: contains all the services of your application.
 What "service" means to you depends on how much abstraction you want to put in your code, in this template a service is intended as a module containing functions that are needed to communicate with the database or, more in general, that manages the application logic
 		- `user.ts`: service that manages basic user logic